TheJiahao/laskutys/docs/development.md

     ```console
     just install-dev-deps
-    cargo install --locked typstyle tytanic
+    just install-cli
     ```

 > [!NOTE]
 > `install-dev-deps` is mostly for CI.
-    > It does not install crates, since they are installed with cargo-install that caches them
+> It does not install crates, since they are installed with cargo-install that caches them.

 ### Installing package locally